coder/docs/admin/workspace-providers/deployment.md

    rolebinding.rbac.authorization.k8s.io/coder created
    ```

+1. Next we retrieve the ServiceAccount Token and Certificate which is used to
-1. Get the tokens required:
+   authenticate with the Kubernetes cluster.
+Get the credentials required:

    ```console
    kubectl get secrets -n <NAMESPACE> -o jsonpath="{.items[?(@.metadata.annotations['kubernetes\.io/service-account\.name']=='coder')].data}{'\n'}"
    ```

-   Copy and paste the output returned from this command into the Coder.
+   Copy and paste the output returned from this command into the Coder form.

 1. Click **Create Provider** to proceed.
 Coder will deploy your provider at this
    point.